 Flashing keeps water flowing at the places where the roof meets a wall, like the base of a chimney, a porch or a dormer.
 These eaves and valleys are the places where your roof is most vulnerable to water penetration.

 Underlayment is the last line of water defense.
 Like winter, this waterproof or water-resistant layer applied under your shingles keeps your roof decking dry.

 - Hail Storms, Falling Trees, and Excess Debris.
 Hail storms are one of the biggest threats to your roof during the spring and fall months.
 These pellets of frozen rain can cause severe damage to your shingles and flashing.

 The plains states — Texas, Oklahoma, Colorado, Kansas, Nebraska and Wyoming — make up what is called “hail alley,” home to the most hailstorms in the United States.
 States across the Midwest and Southeast also get their share of hail, as well.

 Missing granules and cracks in shingles, in addition to dents in flashing, metal vents, and metal in roof valleys, are all sure signs of roof damage caused by hail and the heavy winds that can accompany hail.

 What can I do?
 The best way to prevent against roof damage caused by hail and winds?
 Use high-quality roofing materials.
 Hire a tree cutter to trim trees near your home before storm seasons, too.
 This helps prevent against potential roof damage caused by falling trees and excess debris.

 Is your home at risk for seasonal roof damage?

 We build trust and peace of mind into every Long Roofing roof.
-Give us a call at (800) 417-5664 or contact us online today.
+Contact us online today.